 Depending on the type of service they offer, a broker can also provide personalized investment advice and retirement planning help.
 This is known as a full-service broker.
 To the opposite, discount brokers just serve to execute the trades you want to make.

-A broker can also refer to the firm itself.
+You should note that brokers can refer to the firm itself.
 In this case, the firm acts as the transaction agent for the customer.
 This occurs more often online and the firms provide only the basic service of buying and selling investments.

 Do You Need a Broker?

 A full-service broker is typically an agent of a brokerage firm.
-You’ll meet with a full-service broker to discuss your investment goals do they can conduct research on your behalf and offer personalized advice.
-They should also keep you up-to-date with market trends, stock performance and tax laws.
+You’ll meet with a full-service broker to discuss your investment goals.
+They can conduct research on your behalf and offer personalized advice, as well as keep you up-to-date with market trends, stock performance and tax laws.
 A full-service broker is best for individuals who have a significant investment portfolio that they want managed by an expert.
 It is important to find a broker who has a fiduciary duty.
 This means they must act with your best interests at heart and not for third-party commissions.

 Discount brokers, on the other hand, simply execute the trades you order.
 These investment brokers don’t provide any advice or review of your portfolio.
 If you participate with an online brokerage, the company you have your brokerage account with, like E-Trade or Ally, serves as your discount broker.